 - Improved productivity and throughput thanks to its speed.

 - Improved energy efficiency compared to a torch or oven.

 - Reduced defect rates due to induction's superior repeatability; temperature control and closed-loop monitoring are available.

 - Does not contaminate the area being heated

 - Extends fixture life since it heats only the targeted portion of the part, not the whole fixture

 - Integrates well into production cells thanks to small workheads

-THE LAB offers complimentary applications testing, so feel free to request testing for your heating application.
+THE LAB offers complimentary applications testing, including Virtual Lab Service, so feel free to request testing for your heating application.
 And, be sure to request our new medical device manufacturing brochure today.